wuan/assertj-core-kotlin/Readme.md

-# assertj-kotlin
+# assertj-core-kotlin

-a simple AssertJ wrapper for Kotlin
+a thin and simple AssertJ wrapper for Kotlin

 ## Motivation